amanuyah9/Aware/AI_SCANNING_GUIDE.md

 ## Overview

-The AI Grade Scanning feature allows students to upload photos of their syllabus and gradebook, and automatically create courses with all assignments pre-filled.
+The AI Grade Scanning feature allows students to upload photos or PDFs of their syllabus and gradebook, and automatically create courses with all assignments pre-filled.
 The system uses OpenAI GPT-4 Vision for OCR and intelligent parsing.

+**Supported Formats**: Images (PNG, JPG, JPEG) and PDF documents with automatic page extraction.

 ## Architecture

 ### Frontend Flow

 1. **ScanPage** (`src/pages/ScanPage.tsx`)
-   - Multi-file upload interface
+   - Multi-file upload interface (images and PDFs)
+   - PDF page count detection
+   - Client-side PDF to image conversion
    - Image preview with remove capability
    - Upload progress tracking
    - Calls Edge Function for processing